About the Student Grant Program

 - Operating budget for Johns Hopkins University recognized student groups

 Applicants should email their written proposals to firstname.lastname@example.org.
-All proposals should be submitted as a PDF document and should not exceed 500 words.
+All proposals should be submitted as a PDF document and the narrative portion should not exceed 500 words.

 Questions regarding grants or the grant application process should be submitted to Catherine Miller (email@example.com).